CMed01/portfolio-milestone-3/README.md

     <br>

 6. __Future additions__
-    * Can add functionailty, that is a cell is revelaed and the contents equal 0.
+    * Can add functionality, that is a cell is revealed and the contents equal 0.
 Then all the cells surrounding it that equal 0 will be revealed.
-The revealing of neighbouring cells will stop when a numerical value greater than 1 is met.
-This will need thought of how to implement a recursive function and was not acheivable in the time frame for this project.
+The revealing of neighboring cells will stop when a numerical value greater than 1 is met.
+This will need thought of how to implement a recursive function and was not achievable in the time frame for this project.
-    * As like a traditional game, can look to add functionaility to mark cells that the user thinks may be a mine.
-This can help add to the enjoyment of the game espcially when the grid size increases in size.
-This will involves added an further level of data to the game logic.
+    * As like a traditional minesweeper game, can add functionality to mark cells that the user thinks may be a mine.
+This can help add to the enjoyment of the game especially when the grid size increases in size.
+This will involve adding a further level of data to the game logic.
-    * The game terminal is pre-set and in future would look to increase the terminal size so that gird-sizes larger than 9 can be chosen for those users eager for a significant challenge.
+    * The game terminal is pre-set and in future would look to increase the terminal size so that gird sizes larger than 9 can be chosen for those users eager for a significant challenge.
     * At the moment, the user can only modify the grid size.
-A consideration for future can be that the user also enters the number of attempts they start with, again to increase of decrease difficulty.
+A consideration for the future can be that the user also enters the number of attempts they start with, again to increase or decrease difficulty.

 ## __Technologies__